ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/templates_23-28/README.md

 ```

+## Function Templates

+cf. pp. 684, Ch.
+23.5 Function Templates.
+Ch.
+23. **Templates** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

+When a function template is called, the *types of the function arguments* determine which version of the template is used; i.e. the template arguments are deduced from the function arguments.

 ### Template Instantiation

 cf. pp. 671, Ch.
 23.2.2 Template Instantiation. **Templates** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.
 Ch.
 23.